slurk

 do_something(data)

-if the canvas was resetted and all bounding boxes removed in the processcoordinates(dict, optional)
+• type(str): add if a bounding box was added, remove if the canvas was resetted and all bounding boxes removed in the process